bakape/captchouli/README.md

 Run `captchouli --help` for a list CLI flags.

-After the server has been started and the inital tag pool populated captchouli can be accessed using an HTTP API:
+After the server has been started and the inital tag pool populated captchouli can be accessed using a HTTP API:

 | Method | Address | Receives                                                                                                                               | Returns                                                                                                                                    |
 |--------|---------|----------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|